GnarvelousOne/GnarvelousGrowbrain/README.md

 GUI created using Tkinter and ttkbootstrap.

+BASIC OPERATION:

-Run menu.py to then choose which modules to open, such as Lights, Water, etc.
+Run menu.py to then choose which modules to open, such as Lights, Water, etc.  You could set menu.py to automatically run on boot up of the pi, or create an executable icon on the Desktop.
+Run it however you wish.

 Use the different modules to store values in the SQL database, such as "lights_on_hour".

-The cronjob runs gpiobrain.py every minute.
+The cronjob automatically runs gpiobrain.py every minute.

 gpiobrain.py runs a function for each module, such as "light_cycle()", which grabs the values from the database and makes changes to the GPIO pins as necessary.